godfat/rest-core/README.md

 ## DESCRIPTION:

-stub

-## FEATURES:

-* stub
+A modular Ruby REST client interface

 ## REQUIREMENTS:

 * Tested with MRI 1.8.7 and 1.9.2 and Rubinius 1.2.2.
-  Because of development gems can't work well on JRuby, let me know if rest-graph is working on JRuby, thanks!
+  Because of development gems can't work well on JRuby, let me know if rest-core is working on JRuby, thanks!

 ## INSTALLATION: